 My personal experiences, particularly those related to my hair, have directly inspired this work titled "Growth."
 As a young girl, I vividly remember my mother's nightly ritual of brushing my long hair, twisting and curling it into pinwheel-like rolls, and securing them with bobby pins.
-While this ritual allowed my mother to touch and care for me lovingly, my hair also a served as a tool of vengeance when my father exerted his power by deciding to cut my hair.
+While this ritual allowed my mother to touch and care for me lovingly, my hair also served as a tool of vengeance when my father exercised his power by deciding to cut it.
 This decision, a manifestation of adult conflicts, left a deep imprint on me.
-I learned that my hair served as a protective curtain behind which I could hide my feelings; whether a bully was pulling it, brushing it with one hundred strokes each night, or having it abruptly cut away one summer, it helped shape my experiences.
+I learned that my hair served as a protective curtain behind which I could hide my feelings; whether a bully was pulling it, brushing it with 100 strokes each night, or having it abruptly cut off one summer, it helped shape my experiences.

 Back to Top